 Up to four differential serial lines are available.
 Each of them can be set to RS485 electrical standard, and used as input or output.
-For specific PNT applications, two of these signals can be set to four RS422 channels.
 PPS or Time-of-Day messages are available, as well as HAVE QUICK and other formats.
 Note that this kind of interface uses two Channels.